elastic/elasticsearch-specification/README.md

 ### Which editor should I use?

 Any editor is fine, but to have a better development experience it should be configured to work with TypeScript.
-If you don't have it, [Visual Studio Code](https://code.visualstudio.com/) comes with TypeScript support out of the box.
+[Visual Studio Code](https://code.visualstudio.com/) and [IntelliJ IDEA](https://www.jetbrains.com/idea/) come with TypeScript support out of the box.

 ### Is there a complete example of the process?